nihosprop/bot_home_budget/README.md

 ## Functional

 - Adding Income and Expenses
-- View your balance
+- Viewing a transaction report
 - Receive reports by category

-## Installation
+- Delete all data
+- Reset data for the month (the main balance remains)